matt123miller/FantabulousFiveGitMirror/README.md

 The following video was recorded by Tish and gives a quick overview of the game and each mechanic created.

 [![Overview video.](https://img.youtube.com/vi/G2uLNMtMSz0/0.jpg)](https://www.youtube.com/watch?v=G2uLNMtMSz0)

+Whilst I focused upon the programming and systemic aspects of the game, I was also involved heavily in the games design of mechanics and theme.
+Throughout the process I was primarily interested in making the player feel a certain way and aimed to design mechanics that reinforce those emotions and themes.
+Each video should hopefully contain some discussion about why certain mechanics were developed, the design decisionds behind individual parts of a mechanic and the design goals the mechanic should fulfill.
+I also created the vast majority of our LevelOne scene layout, the main game scene found after character selection.

 ## Technical Project Management